open-craft/learning-paths-plugin/docs/decisions/0003-learning-path-enrollment-api.rst

-If a Learning Path is composed of courses that are restricted using this flag, either partially (some of the courses) or fully (all the courses), it creates a scenario where a learner might be enrolled in a Learning Path using the :ref:`Enroll API <enroll-api>`, but cannot enroll into a course that is a part of the Learning Path.
+If a Learning Path is composed of courses that are restricted using this flag, either partially (some of the courses) or fully (all the courses), it creates a scenario where a learner might be enrolled in a Learning Path using the :ref:`Enroll API <4-enroll-api>`, but cannot enroll into a course that is a part of the Learning Path.

 This limitation will be addressed in a future ADR, that could possibly introduce